ipfs-cluster/ipfs-cluster/README.md

 ## License

+This library is dual-licensed under Apache 2.0 and MIT terms.

-MIT © Protocol Labs, Inc.
+© 2019.
+Protocol Labs, Inc.